CLOSED FOR THE SEASON • Information may be outdated. Add this

 Rules of entry:

 The Camden International Film Festival is open to all documentary films of all styles, subjects and lengths.
 We also encourage submissions that push the boundaries of the form.
-All selected films will be notified by August 29, 2016.
+All selected films will be notified by approximately August 15, 2018.

 Works-in-progress are accepted at all deadlines and will be considered for screening at the Camden International Film Festival.
 The festival is open for discussion on this topic.
 If you have questions, please contact us.